Russwater RPG Ruleset

 System Summary

-· The players are telling a combined story about how their new adventurers from the Russwater Adventuring Academy collect capabilities as they grow in power.
+The players are telling a combined story about how their new adventurers from their Adventuring Academy collect capabilities as they grow in power.
 They are adventuring through randomized point crawl encounters in a setting described by the GM.

-· It is expected that the players will use characters based on D&D 5e, 3.5e or Pathfinder 1e / 2e.
-With assistance of the GM, players could also create or use their own variations on Ancestries, Backgrounds, Classes, or Archetypes.
+It is expected that the players could use characters based on TTRPG systems like D&D 5e, 3.5e, Pathfinder 1e / 2e or the Young Adventurer’s Guide collection of books including their own variations on Ancestries, Backgrounds, Classes, or Archetypes.

-· The six standard “D&D” ability scores also use advantage / disadvantage as the main modifier.
-Any of the ability scores can be used to attack or defend.
+The six standard “D&D” ability scores use advantage / disadvantage as the main modifier.
 There are both lethal and non-lethal forms of combat.

 System Summary